rakuten-ads/Rakuten-Ads-Android/doc/mediation/README.md

 #### Enable mediation configurations in Admob console.

-Ask RUNA support team to enable the configuration of the Admob Mediation.
+Ask your business side to enable the configuration of the Admob Mediation.
 The following 2 steps will be done.

 1. Set up a mediation group